Apollo1840/Machine-Learning-Tech/README.md

 Under Unsuperives learning, there are clustering, GAN(Generative Adversarial Network) ...

-Dont forget, for ML algorithm, there are some advanced question to think:
+Dont forget, for ML algorithm, there are some question should be thought in advance:

 * quality of the data?
 * how to choose training data, validation data and test data?
 * which attribute to choose?
 * how to evaluate the model?
-* in which situation the algorithm is going to use, what should be take care of?
+* in which situation the algorithm is going to be used, what should be take care of?

 ## 0.0 Advance